Darwin Hybrid Tulips - the Perennial Tulip

 Darwin Hybrid Tulip

-Darwin Hybrids are big, bright and beautiful.
-Tall, up to 28 inches (70cm), they have giant billowing single flowers - 6 inches (15 cm) across - which explode from perfect pyramid-shaped buds.
-They flower late, in May, around the same time as the rather more flamboyant Parrot Tulips.
+Darwin Hybrids are tall.
+Up to 28 inches (70cm) high, and they have giant billowing single flowers - 6 inches (15 cm) across - which explode from perfect pyramid-shaped buds, usually in pure colors.
+They flower late, in late April to May, around the same time as the rather more flamboyant Parrot Tulips, as well as Triumph Tulips and Single Late Tulips.

 They're versatile too.
 In borders and vases, their pure brilliant colors will steal the show, and in lawns and meadows, they'll come back year after year, even withstanding strong winds.
 In fact, they naturalize so well, they are also known as the Perennial Tulip.
 That's because they're bred from the old Darwin Tulips and Fosteriana Tulips, which also naturalize very well.